The foods from Japan have always impressed me.

-But you can also have them cold which can be great for days when it’s hot and you need something more refreshing.
+But you can also have them cold, which can be great when it’s hot out!

-Here are just a few of the different types of udon you might see:
+Also, here are just a few of the different types of udon dishes you might see:

 - Kake Udon: Udon noodles served with a hot broth and green onions.

 - Kamaage Udon: These noodles are dipped in a hot sauce, or you can pour soy sauce on top.
 They’re also not cooled off in cold water after being cooked, which apparently gives them an interesting texture.